spopp20/music_manager/README.md

 This example creates a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app using [next-connect](https://github.com/hoangvvo/next-connect) and cookie-based authentication with [Passport.js](http://www.passportjs.org/).
 The cookie is securely encrypted using [@hapi/iron](https://github.com/hapijs/iron).

 The example shows how to do a sign up, login, logout, and account deactivation.
-It utilizes [SWR](https://swr.now.sh/) to fetch the API.
+It utilizes the cache [SWR](https://swr.now.sh/) to fetch the API.

 For demo purpose, the users database is stored in the cookie session.
-You need to replace it with an actual database to store users in [db.js](lib/db.js).
+You need to replace the cookie storage with an actual database to store users in [lib/db.js](lib/db.js).

 In production, you must use a password hashing library, such as [argon2](https://github.com/ranisalt/node-argon2) or [bcrypt](https://www.npmjs.com/package/bcrypt).